 Vasher spat again.

-“Ah, still as eloquent as ever, I see,” Denth said with a sigh.
+“Still as eloquent as ever, I see,” Denth said with a sigh.
 “You know the best thing about you, Vasher?
 You’re solid.
 Predictable.
 I guess I am too, in away.
-Hard to live as long as we have without falling into patterns, wouldn’t you say?”
+Hard to live as long as we have without falling into patterns, eh?”

 Vasher didn’t reply, though he did struggle as some men gagged him.
-A piece of him noticed with satisfaction that he’d taken down a good dozen of them with his knife and his kicks before they’d managed to pile on top of him and force him down.
+A piece of him noticed with satisfaction that he’d taken down a good dozen of the men before they’d managed to pile on top of him and force him down.

 Denth eyed the fallen soldiers.
-“Mercenaries,” he said, shaking his head.
+“Mercenaries,” he said.
 “No risk is too great, assuming the pay is right.”
 He said it with a twinkle in his eye.
 Then, he leaned down, his jovialness gone as he met Vasher’s eyes.

 “And you were always to be my payment, Vasher.
 I owe you.
 For Shashara, even still.”
-Then, he sighed, standing.

-“We’ve been waiting,” Denth said.
-“Hiding in the palace here, knowing that eventually the good princes Vivenna would send you to save her sister.
-Didn’t really need to do much more than wait.”
+Denth smiled.
+“We’ve been waiting, hiding in the palace here, knowing that eventually the good princes Vivenna would send you to save her sister.”

 Tonk Fah returned with a wrapped up bundle, held in a blanket.
 Nightblood.
 Denth eyed it.
 “Throw that out somewhere in the city,” he said, grimacing.

 “I don’t know, Denth,” Tonk Fah said.
 “I kind of think we should keep it.
 It could be very useful. . . .”
-The beginnings of the lust began to show in his eyes, the desire to draw Nightblood, to use him.
+The beginnings of the lust began to show in his eyes, the desire to draw Nightblood, to use the sword.
 To destroy evil.
 Or, really, just to destroy.

 Denth snatched the bundle away, then smacked Tonk Fah on the back of the head.

 “Ow!”
-Tonk Fah said petulantly.
+Tonk Fah said.

 Denth rolled his eyes.
 “Stop whining; I just saved your life.
 Go check on the queen, then clean up that mess.
 I’ll take care of the sword myself.”